CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance_PHP/module_advanced_php.md

 They essentially dictate how your application is pieced together, making them extremely powerful for configuring services, registering services, and performing core application functions.

 #### What are factories in Laravel?
 In the context of Laravel, `factories` are used to generate large amounts of database records conveniently.
 This is particularly useful for testing or seeding your database with initial data.
+Instead of manually specifying the value of each column, Laravel allows you to define a set of default attributes for each of your Eloquent models using model factories.\
+In their most basic form, factories are classes that extend Laravel's base factory class and define a definition method.
+The definition method returns the default set of attribute values that should be applied when creating a model using the factory.

 Laravel's factory feature:
  - Defines a model's default state with attribute values to get you started quickly.
  - Allows customization of certain attributes when needed.
  - Works seamlessly with Laravel's ORM, Eloquent, enabling rapid insertion of records into the database.

 #### What are facades?
-`Facades` in Laravel provide a "static" interface to classes that are available in the application's service container.
+`Facades` in Laravel is a class that provides a "static" interface to classes that are available in the application's service container.
 They serve to provide a simplified, readable syntax while maintaining more testability and flexibility than traditional static methods.

  - Facades allow you to use Laravel features without needing to remember long class names that must be injected or configured manually.
  - Essentially, facades are service container wrappers that provide a terse, memorable syntax that facilitates testing and flexibility.